Skip to content Skip to sidebar Skip to footer

 Side Effects and Cautions

-Chamomile is generally considered safe for most people when consumed in moderate amounts.
-However, individuals with allergies to plants in the Asteraceae family (such as ragweed) may experience allergic reactions.
-Additionally, chamomile may interact with certain medications, including blood thinners and sedatives.
-It is advisable to consult a healthcare provider before using chamomile for medicinal purposes, especially for pregnant or nursing women.
+Chamomile is generally regarded as safe for most individuals when consumed in moderate amounts.
+However, those with allergies to plants in the Asteraceae family (like ragweed) may experience allergic reactions.
+Symptoms can include skin rashes or respiratory issues.
+Furthermore, chamomile may interact with certain medications, particularly blood thinners and sedatives, potentially enhancing their effects.
+Therefore, it is advisable to consult a healthcare provider before using chamomile for medicinal purposes, especially for pregnant or nursing women.

 • Herbal medicine texts and studies on chamomile’s health benefits.